 Many users often turn out to be even obsessed with the software update, but the truth is that keeping the software up to date is essential to strengthen computer security.
 In the case of the router it is the same as the same firmware updates can correct critical security bugs that may have included the device software to leaving the factory.
-To perform this process, although it can vary from According to the make and model of the device, however in the official websites of the manufacturers of the router we can always find to download the firmware update, so we need only find the manufacturer’s website, and then download and install the it is correct to model router which we have.
+To perform this process, although it can vary from According to the model of the device, however in the official websites of the manufacturers of the router we can always find to download the firmware update, so we need only find the manufacturer’s website, and then download and install the update for the correct model router which we have.

 Step 3 :Use WPA or WPA2 instead of WEP

 Although today the vast majority of router models available in the market are usually preprogrammed to operate with WEP, it is best to change the password to connect to the network to WPA or WPA2, as these are safer than the first, because they use platforms developed test “aircrack-ng”.

 For this, we have to do is log in principle on the router, and turn to options “Wireless” and “Primary Connection.”
 Then check there if is enabled WEP, and if so what we do is disable WEP and enable WPA / WPA2.
 In some cases you may be prompted us to re-entry of the password, ie create a new password.
 At this point, it is recommended to choose a secure password, ie it includes letters, numbers and special characters, in order to prevent this password is simple to discover.
 Disable WPS While there It is the case of all models, the fact is that many current routers support WPS, which stands for Wi-Fi Protected Setup, providing thus a method of security settings much easier for the user.
 However, this resource makes the device becomes more vulnerable, and the use of PIN numbers 8 numbers, makes that they can be more easily deciphered by hackers.
 Therefore, it is recommended to disable also on the menu “Security” router.